A Cold and Super-Puffy Planet on a Prograde Orbit: Introduction

 Interestingly, recent discoveries have uncovered the existence of the so-called ``super-puff'' exoplanets \citep[e.g.,][]{Masuda2014,Santerne2019,Barkaoui2024}, which have sizes comparable to that of Jupiter but masses less than that of Saturn or even comparable to that of Neptune, leading to mean densities $\lesssim0.3$~g/cm$^3$.
 Possible explanations for these low densities involve the accretion of unusually thick H/He envelopes under conditions that enable rapid cooling, such as dust-free formation beyond 1 au followed by inward migration \citep[e.g.,][]{Lee2016} or inflation due to tidal dissipation \citep[e.g.,][]{Millholland2019,Millholland2020,Sethi2025}.
 It is also possible that some planets with apparently low densities are actually normal planets with large opaque rings \citep[e.g.,][]{Akinsanmi2020,Saillenfest2023,Lu2025}, a hypothesis that has been explored in detail for HIP-41378~f \citep{Vanderburg2016,Santerne2019}.

 In this letter, we present the discovery and characterization of TOI-4507 b, a cold planet transiting a young F star with an orbital period of 105 days.
 Our observations reveal that the planet has an unusually low density, making it one of the longest-period super-puffs known to date.
-Furthermore, our analysis of the Rossiter-McLaughlin (RM) effect \citep{Rossiter1924,McLaughlin1924} shows that the planet has a nearly polar orbit, making it the youngest polar Neptune known to date, and the planet with the longest period for which the host star's three-dimensional obliquity has been measured.
-A more detailed validation of TOI-4507 b using TESS and ASTEP data will appear in a paper submitted simultaneously (E. Rea et al. 2025, in preparation).
+Furthermore, our analysis of the Rossiter-McLaughlin (RM) effect \citep{Rossiter1924,McLaughlin1924} shows that the planet has a prograde orbit, making it one of the longest-period systems for which the stellar obliquity has been measured.
+A more detailed validation of TOI-4507 b using TESS and ASTEP data appears in a separate paper \citep{Rea2025}.